martindmtrv/chromart-configs/runbooks/swapping-drive-mergerfs.md

-# swapping drive in the NAS
+# swapping drive in the mergerfs pool

 If there is a bad drive, you need to swap it out.
 This can happen due to bad sectors or a defective drive.
+This may come to our attention from Scrutiny notifications.

 ## One bad drive - not dead